Hiroshi Sugimoto | "all the smells are gone and the sound is gone"

 emigrated to New York and successively won scholarships from the New York State Government, Guggenheim, and the American Education Association to start photography.
 For about a decade, Hiroji Sugimoto traveled to and from New York, Japan, as an antique dealer.
 The experience of this period formed Sugimoto's habit of collecting Japanese ancient cultural relics in the future, as well as his attainments in Japanese ancient art, architecture, literature, and history.

 1976 Hiroji Sugimoto published the first set of works, "Perspective Gallery", which set the tone of the visual creation theme of "time" and "history" through photography. the first solo exhibition was held at the South Gallery in Japan.
 It held its first overseas solo exhibition at the Sonnabend Gallery in New York and toured the Museum of Modern Art in Los Angeles, the Metropolitan Museum of Art in New York, the Guggenheim Museum of Art in Germany, and the Cartier Foundation in France.
-Through Hiroji Sugimoto's creation, it was originally regarded as a low-degree-of-freedom photography media, showing new possibilities.
+Through Hiroji Sugimoto's creation, it was originally regarded as a low-degree-of-freedom photography media, showing new possibilities.2001 was awarded the Hassel camera Foundation International Photography Award, which is known as the "Nobel Prize for Photography".

 2005 (Mori Art Museum) of the Mori Museum in Tokyo, Japan held an extremely important and successful photography retrospective "the end of time" (End of Time), featuring more than 100 different series of works of Hiroji Sugimoto spanning 30 years from 1975 to 2005, showing both new and unpublished works, which is the most complete presentation of his life works.
 The number of visitors to the museum set a record.